 (3) In this regulation —

-“R-Codes” means the Residential Design Codes set out in provisions of the Statement of Planning Policy No. 1 State Planning Framework Policy continued by the Planning and Development Act 2005 section 25;
+R-Codes means the Residential Design Codes set out in provisions of the Statement of Planning Policy No. 1 State Planning Framework Policy continued by the Planning and Development Act 2005 section 25;

-“routine work” means work for the purpose of repair, maintenance or upkeep but does not include any new construction or any alteration;
+routine work means work for the purpose of repair, maintenance or upkeep but does not include any new construction or any alteration;

-“Scheme” means the Armadale Redevelopment Scheme 2004;
+Scheme means the Armadale Redevelopment Scheme 2004;

-“Water Corporation” means the body established by section 4 of the Water Corporation Act 1995;
+Water Corporation means the body established by section 4 of the Water Corporation Act 1995;

-“water service” has the meaning given in section 3 of the Water Corporation Act 1995.
+water service has the meaning given in section 3 of the Water Corporation Act 1995.

 [Regulation 2 amended in Gazette 5 Apr 2007 p.
 1526-7.]